ardacetinkaya/Demo.MSTeams.App/README.md

 # Demo.MSTeams.App
 <img src="https://user-images.githubusercontent.com/4550197/117008179-1daf7300-acf3-11eb-8d1b-d860aeba274a.png" align="left" width="80px" />

 This repository is a simple demonstration of Microsoft Teams **Tab Application** model with current **ASP.NET Core React App template**.
+This repository is kind of a demo to integrate a web application into MS Teams.

 Basically you can see usage of **MS Teams Javascript client SDK** usage and some approaches to use **Microsoft Graph API**.
 For initial installation of SDK, check [Teams Javascript client SDK](https://docs.microsoft.com/en-us/microsoftteams/platform/tabs/how-to/using-teams-client-sdk)

 ![image](https://user-images.githubusercontent.com/4550197/117016688-9f0b0380-acfb-11eb-9796-3e00afed968c.png)